-Won Young is a medical student at the University of Manchester.
-He is from South Korea but has lived in Egypt, Singapore and the United Arab Emirates.
-He completed the International Baccalaureate (Bilingual Diploma) at United World College South East Asia in Singapore.
-He is interested in MedTech, particularly the use of medical devices and AI in medical settings.
+Won Young is a medical student at the University of Manchester with a First Class Honours iBSc in Biomedical Engineering from Imperial College London.
+He has lived in many countries, including South Korea, Singapore, Egypt and the United Arab Emirates.
+He is interested in MedTech, particularly the development, certification and entrepreneurship of medical devices and the use of AI in medical settings.